Find short-term health insurance in Texas.

 The TDI rule, allowing a short-term plan to have a term that ends within 12 months of the start date, applies in Texas, as it aligns with the new federal rules.
 And the Department confirmed that renewals are allowed in line with federal guidelines.
 The current federal rules for short-term plans allow for total policy duration, including renewals, of up to 36 months.

 Insurers are not required to offer renewals though, so that is at the discretion of each insurer.
 Some of the insurers that offer short-term health insurance policies in Texas have chosen to make them renewable for up to three years of total duration, while others have shorter time limits.

-Which insurers offer short-term plans in Texas?
+Which insurance companies offer short-term health coverage in Texas?

 - Companion Life

 Who can buy short-term health insurance in Texas?